ManuelePasini/slides-markdown/slides/dolap_2024_slides_2version.md

 - **Expressivenes**: matching and selection should consider more complex architectural patterns (Lakehouse to replace both data lakes and warehouses) as well as support additional constraints (e.g., consider only some service vendors).
 - **User evaluation**: the produced blueprints should be compared with the ones recommended by expert designers.
 - *Resource provisioning*: a complete approach should also consider how many instances of a service are required (to do so, a cost model should be studied).
+- *Graphs formalization*: the definition both service graph and process graph relies on manual work, more automated techniques should be explored (e.g., NLPs)
 - *Metadata integration*: while catalog and meta-data management services do not directly introduce functionalities for data transformation and exploitation, the design should also recommend services helping in the management of the platform itself.

 # *Thanks!*